Super Bowl XXXVIII: New England Patriots

 In the backfield, the team's rushing game was led by running backs Antowain Smith and Kevin Faulk, who carried the ball equally.
 Smith was the team's leading rusher with 642 yards and touchdowns, while Faulk rushed for 638 yards and had 440 receiving yards.

-New England's defense was retooled before the 2003 season when the team signed veteran safety Rodney Harrison as a free agent and traded for nose tackle Ted Washington.
+The Patriots' defense was retooled before the 2003 season when the team signed veteran safety Rodney Harrison as a free agent and traded for nose tackle Ted Washington.
 With these additions, the Patriots led the league in fewest passing yards allowed per attempt (5.64), fewest passing touchdowns allowed (11), and most interceptions (29).
 They also ranked fourth in fewest rushing yards allowed (1,434) and seventh in fewest total yards (4,919).

-Washington helped anchor New England's defensive line, recording 32 tackles and 2 sacks.
+Washington helped anchor the Patriots' defensive line, recording 32 tackles and 2 sacks.
 Pro Bowl defensive end Richard Seymour also contributed with 8 sacks.
 Behind them, the Patriots had three outstanding linebackers: Pro Bowl linebacker Willie McGinest (5.5 sacks, two fumble recoveries and one interception), Mike Vrabel (9.5 sacks, one fumble recovery, four forced fumbles, and two interceptions), and Tedy Bruschi (131 tackles, 2 sacks, one fumble recovery, three interceptions, and two touchdowns).

 Harrison became the veteran leader in the secondary, recording 92 tackles, three interceptions, and 3 sacks.
 Meanwhile, Pro Bowl cornerback Ty Law recorded six interceptions, cornerback (and ex-Panthers player) Tyrone Poole had six interceptions and a touchdown, while also forcing three fumbles.
 Rookie safety Eugene Wilson recorded four interceptions.
 Overall, the secondary combined for 19 interceptions.